 About

-Shiemara Hogarth is a Jamaica-born textile artist, designer, and curator based in Brampton, Ontario.
-Her practice is rooted in histories of migration, ancestry, and place, using textiles as a way to explore how memory, identity, and belonging are formed and carried over time.
+Shiemara Hogarth is a Jamaican-born textile artist and designer in Brampton, Ontario.
+Her practice explores migration, ancestry, and place.
+She uses textiles to examine how memory, identity, and belonging form and endure over time.

-Working across weaving, embroidery, digital printing, and sculptural and 3D-fabricated forms, Hogarth approaches making as both material exploration and research.
-With a background in History, Material Art and Design, and Craft Media, she brings together traditional fibre and craft techniques with contemporary processes to examine the relationships between body, landscape, and cultural inheritance.
+Hogarth works with weaving, embroidery, digital printing, sculpture, and 3D forms.
+She treats making as both material exploration and research.
+With a background in History, Material Art and Design, and Craft Media, she combines traditional fibre and craft with contemporary processes to examine how body, landscape, and cultural inheritance connect.
+She delves into archival studies and ethnographic research to inform her understanding of cultural narratives, which she then translates into material choices.

 Her work has been exhibited nationally, including at the Craft Ontario Gallery, and her MFA thesis project, Personal Geographies, was supported by the Alberta Graduate Excellence Scholarship.
 Alongside her studio practice, Hogarth has curated select exhibitions and contributed to conversations around craft, identity, and representation through writing and public programming.